How Does Childhood Asthma Affect Your Children?

 Childhood Asthma treatments

-- Bronchodilators (beta agonists): Quick-relief medications like Albuterol help open narrowed airways, easing symptoms such as coughing, wheezing, and shortness of breath
+- Bronchodilators (beta agonists): Quick-relief medication like Albuterol help open narrowed airways, easing symptoms such as coughing, wheezing, and shortness of breath

 - Inhaled corticosteroids: Crucial for long-term control, these medications, including Fluticasone (Flovent HFA) and Budesonide (Pulmicort Flexhaler), reduce airway inflammation